dvsa/cvs-wms/test-data/README.md

 # Sythetic scheduling data creation

 This folder contains scripts to create synthetic scheduling data.

+to create a standard set of sites and staff (these have site events created for them.) use the `sql_INSERT_SITES_AND_STAFF` script.

-They are both very similar, only differing on how many days in the future they create data for.
+For site events there are two scripts, they are both very similar, only differing on how many days in the future they create data for.
 Data is created for test locations Z00001 through to Z00020.
 A single resource is allocated at each test station.

 `sql_INSERT_SITEEVENTS_20ZNUMBERS.sql` - creates data for the next 5 days